Gertrude Torkornoo: Vetting and Parliamentary approval

-Gertrude Torkonoo, along with Justices Mariama Owusu and Avril Lovelace-Johnson, underwent the vetting process before the Appointments Committee of Parliament on December 10.
+Gertrude Torkonoo, along with Justices Mariama Owusu and Avril Lovelace-Johnson, underwent the vetting process before the Appointments Committee of Parliament on December 10, 2019.
 During her vetting, Torkonoo discussed various aspects of the judicial system, highlighting the introduction of the Electronic Justice (E-Justice) System as a significant reform aimed at enhancing the administration of justice.
-She emphasised the importance of consolidating existing reforms before implementing further changes.
+She emphasized the importance of consolidating existing reforms before implementing further changes.

 Torkonoo also informed the committee about the judiciary's deployment of a monitoring and evaluation software and stressed the need for cultural and attitudinal changes in court proceedings to drive transformative improvements.
 She advocated for the establishment of restrictive timelines for certain court processes to prevent abuse by litigants.

 When asked about gifts received by judges, officials, and staff that could potentially be perceived as bribes, Torkonoo suggested that members of the judiciary should refrain from accepting gifts altogether, with the exception of those received from immediate family members.
 She emphasised the need for institutions to assess and establish similar guidelines regarding the acceptance of gifts.

 Also, Torkornoo advocated for a national conversation on corruption, highlighting its broader societal impact beyond the judiciary, and emphasising the need for a comprehensive approach to address the issue.

 Following the vetting process, the Appointments Committee unanimously approved the nominations of Torkonoo, Owusu and Lovelace-Johnson.
 The approvals were subsequently endorsed by Parliament on 13 December 2019.